|

 the original

-definition of cool involved not
+definition of cool

 getting excited about things, i.e., not